Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Algorithms

 \subsection{Standardized Reward-Weighted Fine-Tuning}

 One challenge with \eqref{eq:refit gradient} is that the empirical variance of the estimator can be high.
 As an example, suppose that the rewards are in $[9, 10]$.
-Then the gradient would be scaled by $10$ instead of $1$, which could be obtained by rescaling the rewards to $[0, 1]$ and solving a seemingly equivalent problem.
-This motivated many works on variance reduction of policy gradients \citep{sutton00policy,baxter01infinitehorizon,munos06geometric}.
+Then the gradient would be scaled by $10$ instead of $1$, when we subtract $9$ from all rewards.
+This motivated many prior works on variance reduction in policy gradients \citep{sutton00policy,baxter01infinitehorizon,munos06geometric}.
 This also motivates our work on optimizing standardized rewards.
 We start by showing that the optimization of standardized rewards is equivalent to optimizing \eqref{eq:online objective} under certain assumptions.

 \begin{lemma} Let $\mu(x) \geq 0$ and $\sigma(x) > 0$ be any non-negative functions of context $x$.
 Let $\tilde{r}(x, \tau_n) = (r(x, \tau_n) - \mu(x)) / \sigma(x)$ be the \emph{standardized reward}.
 Suppose that there exists $\theta_*$ that maximizes all $\condErv{\tau_n \sim \pi(\cdot \mid x; \theta)}{r(x, \tau_n)}{x}$ jointly.
 Then it also maximizes